Members of exiled Chinese church detained in Thailand | Law-Order

 Members of exiled Chinese church detained in Thailand

+They left South Korea for Thailand after meetings with local and US officials made it clear that prospects for refuge there were dim.Brown, CEO of the Texas-based Freedom Seekers International, an organisation whose mission statement says it seeks to rescue the most severely persecuted Christians in hostile and restrictive countries, said that when the group looked into renewing their visas, they had been told that there was a new requirement that any Chinese citizen renewing a visa in Thailand must report to the Chinese Embassy first.

-More than 60 members of a Chinese Christian church have been detained in Thailand, supporters said on Friday, raising fears they may be returned to their home country, where they face possible persecution.
+More than 60 self-exiled members of a Chinese Christian church who were briefly detained in Thailand were released on Friday after paying fines, supporters said, allaying fears that they were about to be returned to their home country, where they face possible persecution.

+She said they were headed to the local police station to retrieve their passports, which were seized when they were detained on Thursday.

+After that they were expected to return to where they have been staying, she said.
+No official confirmation of the court's action was immediately available.

-Thirty-two adult Chinese nationals were charged with overstaying their visas, said Col. Tawee Kutthalaeng, chief of the Pattaya-area Nong Prue police station.
-Children were not charged, he said.
-The two American citizens were not placed under arrest, he said.
+Thirty-two adult Chinese nationals were charged with overstaying their visas, Col. Tawee Kutthalaeng, chief of the Pattaya-area Nong Prue police station, said earlier.
+Their children were not charged, and the two American citizens with them were not placed under arrest, he said.

+Members of the Shenzhen Holy Reformed Church, also called the Mayflower Church, came to Thailand in 2022 seeking asylum.
+The current status of their request was not immediately clear.

+They fled China in 2019 alleging that their members were being persecuted by government security forces, initially settling on South Korea's Jeju Island.
+They left South Korea for Thailand after meetings with local and US officials made it clear that prospects for refuge there were dim.

 In China, Christians are legally allowed to worship only in churches affiliated with Communist Party-controlled religious groups, but for decades, the authorities largely tolerated independent, unregistered “house churches.”
 They have tens of millions of worshippers, possibly outnumbering those in the official groups.